-Float over challenging terrain and tackle long distances.
+Float over challenging terrain and tackle long distances with the cushioned Timp 3 trail running shoe.
 The ample toe box allows your toes to spread and splay naturally during your foot strike and zero drop promotes a natural stride.
-A high-friction rubber sole and multi-directional lugs grip loose and uneven trails.
+A high-friction rubber sole and multi-directional lugs grip loose and uneven trails to keep you moving.
 Great for ultra or trail runners with high-volume feet.

 - Engineered mesh upper is reinforced with overlays for added protection.

 - 4-point gaiter trap helps to secure a range of trail running gaiters.

 - Lightweight Quantic™ EVA midsole cushions feet on long runs.

 - MaxTrac™ outsole for traction in any terrain.

 - Unique directional lugs under the metatarsals that are designed to engage as you push off.